DevoInc/nodejs-sdk/README.md

 const sender = devo.sender(options)
 ```

-From that point you can start sending events:
+From there you can start sending events:

 ```js
 sender.send('something happened')